-- Patients will be evaluated at baseline and prior to each cycle by history and physical examination and every two cycles by examination and imaging studies (CT scan).
+- Patients will be evaluated at baseline and prior to each cycle by history and physical examination and every two cycles by examination and imaging studies (computed tomography (CT) scan).
 Laboratory studies will be performed weekly prior to each dose except on week 4 (rest week).

 - Peripheral blood mononuclear cells will also be harvested at the same time points as the biopsies.

-- Reassessment imaging (CT scan) to document response will be performed at the end of 2 cycles and every 2 cycles thereafter.
+- Reassessment imaging (computed tomography (CT) scan) to document response will be performed at the end of 2 cycles and every 2 cycles thereafter.

 Study participants will be eligible for study participation if they are/have:

 - Females greater than or equal to 18 years of age.
 Because no dosing or adverse event data are currently available on the use of birinapant in patients < 18 years of age, children are excluded from this study, but will be eligible for future pediatric trials.